anhthu-vu/Advanced_Deep_Learning/Glow/README.md

-In this mini project, we implemented a flow-based generative model called Glow, as proposed by D. P. Kingma and P. Dhariwal in [this paper](https://arxiv.org/abs/1807.03039)
+In this mini project, we implemented a flow-based generative model called Glow, as proposed by D. P. Kingma and P. Dhariwal in [this paper](https://arxiv.org/abs/1807.03039).
+We then trained the model on the CIFAR-10 and MNIST datasets and performed an analysis on the training results.